snowstorm3842/apparmor-runit/README.md

 ## Usage

-Add values to the `complain_list` array from /etc/rc/apparmor.conf
+Add profiles to the `complain_list` array from /etc/rc/apparmor.conf

     #!/bin/bash